 The nature and purpose of the Processing of Personal Data is:

-The purpose of Processing of Personal Data pertains to the provision of [_____] Services under the Agreement.
+The purpose of Processing of Personal Data pertains to the provision of payment orchestration Services under the Agreement.

 The categories of Personal Data to be Processed are:

-[_________________________________________]
+With respect to personnel of the Billtrust, personal details, including information that identifies the data subject such as name, employer, address, e-mail, telephone number, location and other contact details.
+With respect to customers of Billtrust, name, address, e-mail, telephone number, location, and billing and payment details such as bank account and credit or debit card numbers.

 The categories of Data Subjects to whom the Personal Data relates are:

-[_________________________________________]
+Personnel and customers of Billtrust

 Description of the technical and organisational security measures implemented by Service Provider:

-[_________________________________________]
+As provided in Schedule C of the Agreement

 The identity and contact information of the Data Protection Officer of Service Provider (if applicable) is:

-[_________________________________________]
+As provided in Schedule C of the Agreement

 The identity and contact information of the EU representative of Service Provider (if applicable) is: